 Delivery Method: Fully in-person

 Prerequisites: Actors Instrument or another 2000 level Performance based class or permission of instructor.
-Preference will be given to students who email on a first come first serve basis.
+Preference will be given to students who email the faculty member (email@example.com) on a first come first serve basis.

 Corequisites: A Dance/Drama Lab is Required.